rojasernesto/Ernesto-Rojas-ps239T-final-project/README.md

 9. ncvs_plot - Depicts the number of serious violent crimes not reported to the police from 1980 to 2002 for all individuals throughout all 40MSAs together.
 See [02_data-visualization](https://github.com/rojasernesto/Ernesto-Rojas-ps239T-final-project/blob/master/Code/02_data-visualization.Rmd) Part 2 for more information.

 3. section_visualization.jpg - Barplot used to help visualize and better understand the NyTimes articles I initially collected before doing any cleaning.
 This chart allowed me to decide what types of news articles I wanted to keep/exclude.
-See[03_data-api](https://github.com/rojasernesto/Ernesto-Rojas-ps239T-final-project/blob/master/Code/03_data-api.Rmd) Part 3 for more information.
+See [03_data-api](https://github.com/rojasernesto/Ernesto-Rojas-ps239T-final-project/blob/master/Code/03_data-api.Rmd) Part 3 for more information.

 ## More Information